myokoym/clipcellar/README.md

-# Clipbocellar
+# Clipcellar

-Clipbocellar is a full-text searchable storage for clipboard.
+Clipcellar is a full-text searchable storage for clipboard.

 Powered by [GTK+][] (via [Ruby/GTK3][]) and [Groonga][] (via [Rroonga][]).